-- Defining a criterion for rivers that have become disconnected from groundwater sources that previously recharged those rivers: - Providing guidelines to improve the identification and modelling of rivers that are recharging groundwater (rather than the other way around); - Developing field research approaches to determine the state of connectivity between groundwater sources and rivers (CSIRO 2013b).
+- Defining a criterion for rivers that have become disconnected from groundwater sources that previously recharged those rivers; - Providing guidelines to improve the identification and modelling of rivers that are recharging groundwater (rather than the other way around); - Developing field research approaches to determine the state of connectivity between groundwater sources and rivers (CSIRO 2013b).

 CSIRO also demonstrated that climate change is already having a strong impact on water supply and water flow in the Murray Darling Basin, reinforcing the conclusions of SEACI, that climate modelling is needed in conjunction with analysis of historic trends to produce robust climate and water supply forecasts.
-In particular, the project demonstrated that the millennium drought was worse than previous droughts, and that the traditional autumn and winter 'filling season' (i.e. the traditional season of greater rainfall and filling of dams) saw far less rainfall and higher temperatures.
+In particular, the project demonstrated that the millennium drought was worse than previous droughts, and that the traditional autumn and winter 'filling season' (i.e. the traditional season of greater rainfall and filling of dams) saw far

+MDBSY tools and methodologies formed the foundation for subsequent WRAs less rainfall and higher temperatures.
 Changes in runoff amplified this, resulting in lower overall water supply (CSIRO, 2013b).